Russia unleashes a missile barrage on Ukraine, killing and wounding civilians

 In Russia on Tuesday, top Russian military officials and their counterparts from Belarus, China, India, Middle Eastern and African nations gathered outside Moscow for a security conference.

-Russia's Defense Minister Sergei Shoigu sought to downplay the significance of the western support for Ukraine, saying in turn that despite all that support, Kyiv's forces “fail to achieve results on the battlefield.”
+Russian Defense Minister Sergei Shoigu sought to downplay the significance of the western support for Ukraine, saying that despite all that support, Kyiv's forces “fail to achieve results on the battlefield.”

+On Thursday, Sweden announced a 3.4 billion-kronor ($314 million) aid package consisting of ammunition for equipment from previous Swedish support packages, primarily for the armored combat vehicle 90, and spare parts for combat vehicles, tanks and the Archer artillery system.
+Defense minister Pål Jonsson said that “Ukrainians have signaled to us that they are in great need of new support packages; above all ammunition and spare parts.”

 Litvinova reported from Tallinn, Estonia.